You were finally confident enough in your handyman skills to try spray foam installation yourself, but things didn’t go as well as you planned.

 Another method to remove spray foam from the skin is to rub a pumice stone over the dried foam insulation.
 The next step is to apply petroleum jelly to the area, cover it with a glove, and let the jelly soak in.
 After an hour, take off the glove and wash with warm water and soap, according to Air Seal Insulators Inc.

 Commercial solvents are also available, but it is always best to try simple home remedies first to avoid any kind of reactions.

-If you want to avoid these potential DIY hazards altogether, hire a professional foam insulation contractor to successfully get the insulation in your attic, walls, and rim joist – not on your hands.
+However, if you want to avoid these potential DIY hazards altogether for larger and more complex projects, hiring a professional spray foam insulation contractor compared to a DIY project may be the better choice to successfully get the insulation in your attic, walls, and rim joist – not on your hands.